• Print

 The Employment Consequences of Anti-Dumping Tariffs: Lessons from Brazil

-What is the effect of import tariffs on employment?
-We develop an empirical strategy to identify the effect of tariffs using difference-in-differences comparing antidumping (AD) investigations resulting in dumping tariffs to those not resulting in dumping tariffs.
+How do import tariffs affect employment?
+We develop an empirical strategy to identify the effects of tariffs using a difference-in-differences strategy, comparing antidumping (AD) investigations resulting in AD tariffs to those not resulting in AD tariffs.
 We find that an AD tariff decreases imports and increases employment in the protected sector.
-Moreover, downstream firms decrease employment, while upstream ones are not affected because the protected sector sources inputs abroad.
+Moreover, employment in downstream firms decreases, while upstream firms are unaffected because the protected sector sources inputs abroad.
 Using a model to quantify the aggregate effects, we find that the Brazilian AD policy increased employment by 0.06% at a welfare loss of 2.4%.

 Working papers are not edited, and all opinions and errors are the responsibility of the author(s).
 The views expressed do not necessarily reflect the views of the Federal Reserve Bank of Chicago or the Federal Reserve System.